Vestibular Schwannoma (Acoustic Neuroma, neurilemmoma or eighth nerve tumour)

 The management of vestibular schwannoma depends on various factors, including tumour size, location, patient age, and overall health.
 Treatment options include observation, surgical resection, and radiation therapy.

-Surgical Resection: Surgical removal of the tumour is indicated in symptomatic patients or when the tumour shows significant growth on serial imaging.
-Surgical approach depends on the size of tumour.
+3. Surgical Resection: Surgical removal of the tumour is indicated in symptomatic patients or when the tumour shows significant growth on serial imaging.
+The surgical approach depends on the size of the tumour.
 The various surgical approaches to the cerebellopontine angle are:

 - Translabyrinthine Approach: Most favoured approach.
-Early identification of the facial nerve and avoidance of cerebellar retraction or resection is its advantage.
+Early identification of the facial nerve and avoidance of cerebellar retraction or resection are its advantages.
 It involves the destruction of the inner ear and so is not an option for hearing preservation surgery.
 It has a higher incidence of cerebrospinal fluid (CSF) fistula than other approaches.
 Usually done in CPA tumours < 3 cm in size.

 - Middle Fossa Approach: The middle fossa approach is preferred in hearing preservation surgery and small intracanalicular tumours.
 However, the approach is somewhat cramped.
 Usually done in intracanalicular tumours < 1 cm in size.